Smiling couple looking at laptop on kitchen table together with paperwork nearby.

 While the pen-to-paper mortgage closing process has remained largely unchanged, the rest of the home buying process – including house hunting and mortgage applications – takes place primarily online these days.

-It should therefore come as little surprise that the closing process is beginning to go virtual as well.
+It should therefore come as little surprise that the closing process has in many cases gone virtual as well.
 Electronic mortgage closings have become more common and accessible to both borrowers and lenders in recent years.

-Electronic mortgage closings – more commonly known as eClosings – are meant to streamline the closing process and cut out additional fees like copying and shipping.
-Because eClosings are commonly performed using electronic tablets, they replace paper documents with electronic documents, saving a tree or two in the process.
+Electronic mortgage closings – more commonly known as eClosings – are meant to streamline the closing process and cut out additional fees such as those for copying and shipping.
+Typically performed using electronic tablets, eClosings reduce paper documents with electronic documents while saving a tree or two in the process.

-If that all sounds appealing, read on to learn the ins and outs of eClosings.
+If that all sounds appealing, let’s continue on to explore the ins and outs of eClosings when buying a home.

-An eClosing is a mortgage closing where some or all of the closing process is conducted digitally.
+An eClosing is a mortgage closing with some or all of the process conducted digitally.
 More specifically, eClosings utilize a secure online portal to allow borrowers and lenders to electronically sign closing documents for real estate transactions.

 Digital signatures can come in many forms.
 Examples of acceptable electronic signatures include: